 This journal operates a single anonymized review process.
 All contributions will be initially assessed by the editor for suitability for the journal.
-Papers deemed suitable are then typically sent to a minimum of two independent expert reviewers to assess the scientific quality of the paper.
+Papers deemed suitable are then typically sent to a minimum of one independent expert reviewer to assess the scientific quality of the paper.
 The Editor is responsible for the final decision regarding acceptance or rejection of articles.
 The Editor's decision is final.
 Editors are not involved in decisions about papers which they have written themselves or have been written by family members or colleagues or which relate to products or services in which the editor has an interest.
 Any such submission is subject to all of the journal's usual procedures, with peer review handled independently of the relevant editor and their research groups.
-The following statement will be placed at the end of the manuscript or in a footnote: Given their role as Member(s) of the Editorial Board /Editor-in-Chief/Associate Editor(s)/Guest Editor(s) for this journal, the author(s) had no involvement in the peer-review process of this article, nor did they have access to any information regarding this process.
-They did not participate in the decision-making regarding the article.
 [More information on types of peer review](#).